jigs1996/v7-docs/content/start/dev_environment.md

 ### Required TypeScript Configuration

 AdonisJS requires specific TypeScript compiler options to function correctly.
-The framework relies heavily on **experimental decorators** for dependency injection, model definitions, and routing.
-Additionally, if you use Inertia with JSX-based templates, JSX compilation must be enabled.
+The framework relies heavily on **experimental decorators** for dependency injection, model definitions, and Ace commands.

 The following `tsconfig.json` configuration represents the bare minimum required for AdonisJS applications: